 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-Pro1 and the A7 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the X-Pro1 and A7 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.